 Mom couldn’t win that argument now.
 Not only is sweet cereal cheaper, sugary cookies are cheaper than fruit (WAY cheaper), and heavily sweetened yogurt is half the price of plain yogurt.
 The least expensive EVERYTHING seems to have some sweetener, the most popular being high fructose corn syrup.
 Cane sugar looks like health food in comparison.
 Monday night’s dinner was spaghetti and the sauce I purchased (selected because it was the cheapest, not because of its ingredients) was considerably sweeter than the stuff I usually buy.
 I have to admit, it tasted pretty good.

+Then I looked at the ingredients, and, yep, there it was: high fructose corn syrup.
 Why is sweet so cheap?
 Federal subsidies, for starters.
 High fructose corn syrup, because it is made from corn, is a heavily subsidized commodity by our government making it a very cheap and strangely satisfying ingredient to include in just about everything.
 Our government subsidizes our farmers, but not the ones that grow varied and nutritious fruits and vegetables (there are some apple subsidies, but only apples, and the subsidies are miniscule in comparison).

 Why is sweet so cheap?
 As a society, we have accepted the food industries choices without question.
 Where is the outrage, the boycotts, the lobbying of congress to change our choices, our subsidies?
 Who is looking out for our children who are increasingly obese and in worsening health all the time, especially kids from low income families?